 The Macaque Monkey reminds me a little too vividly of the monkeys on Gibraltar.

 We visited Gibraltar at the tail end of our trip to Spain earlier this year, where we had a run in with Gregory, the large male monkey you can see here sitting on the rocks outside the cafe right at the top of The Rock of Gibraltar.
 He very boldly came up a flight of stairs inside the cafe, weaved his way through the diners and snatched a sandwich right off the table beside me.
-My back was to him, but out of the corner of my eye I glimpsed a pair of skinny little hairy arms reaching out across the table toward me and jumped back, startled.
-He made off with the sandwich, still in its wrapper, but not before giving me a narrow look assessing whether or not he could also liberate the yogurt I was eating.
+My back was to him, but out of the corner of my eye, I glimpsed a pair of skinny little hairy arms reaching out across the table toward me and jumped back, startled.
+He made off with the sandwich, still in its wrapper, but not before giving me a narrow look assessing whether or not he could also liberate the yoghurt I was eating.
 I’m an animal lover, but he scared the bejeezus out of me.

 He had generously shared my egg salad sandwich with his friends, we discovered upon leaving the cafe to begin the two and a half hour walk down the mountain.
 But that’s the subject of another post – I digress…

 I love how all the natural elements come together as we begin the transition from summer to fall tables.
 While I adore summer with long walks on the beach and the freedom go outside without bothering with coats and boots, fall is a marvellous season.
-I’m excited for braised dishes, sweaters, and real wood fires in the fireplace!
+I’m excited about braised dishes, sweaters, and real wood fires in the fireplace!

 I’m sharing this post with Between Naps on the Porch.